(Continued from A trip to real England)

 During the breakfast, the master and his wife talked to me and made some conversation.
 It was a little hard for me to speak English while eating.
 Still, it was fun to talk with them.
 He brought me a copy of the pages of Haworth printed out from a travel guidebook, saying “It’s the article in Japanese I chose for you.”

 Actually, it wasn’t Japanese, but I received it gratefully, not pointing out that it was written in traditional Chinese instead of Japanese.
-At 9 o’clock in the morning, I got out of the B&B to walk around the village centre and the Haworth Parish Church.
+At 9 a.m., I got out of the B&B to walk around the village centre and the Haworth Parish Church.
 I found that there was a group of Japanese tourists coming there by coach.

 This is the site of the school where Charlotte Brontë taught her pupils.